DataDog/kics/documentation/rules/terraform/azure/udp_services_not_restricted_from_internet.md

 ---
-title: "Ensure that UDP Services are restricted from the Internet"
+title: "Ensure that UDP services are restricted from the Internet"
 group-id: "rules/terraform/azure"
 meta:
   name: "azure/udp_services_not_restricted_from_internet"
   id: "a3b4c5d6-e7f8-9012-3456-7890abcdef12"
-  display_name: "Ensure that UDP Services are restricted from the Internet"
+  display_name: "Ensure that UDP services are restricted from the Internet"
   cloud_provider: "azure"
   framework: "Terraform"
   severity: "HIGH"